mitodl/release-script/README.md

 ## Tests

-To run unit tests, install the Python dependencies in `requirements.txt` and `test_requirements.txt`, then run unit tests via `tox`.
+To run unit tests, install the Python dependencies in `requirements.txt` and `test_requirements.txt`, then run unit tests via `pytest`.

 ## Misc notes